conneroisu/GoCortex/README.md

 # go-local-graph

-An terminal based graphical view of markdown notes (similar to the graph in obsidian)
+A terminal based graphical view of markdown notes (similar to the graph in obsidian)

+## Usage

+Modes:
+- Search
+- Filter
+- Graph